 Dogs negotiate a smooth and flowing course of hoops, barrels, short, straight, large diameter tunnels and a touch and go mat.
 There are no very sharp turns and of course no jumping is involved.
 This makes it ideal for any type of dog from Dachshunds to large German Shepherds, and retired agility dogs can continue to relish doing an active game without wear and tear on older joints.
 For less mobile handlers it is also a great choice as the challenges of the higher levels involve distance handling, not having to imitate Usain Bolt!

 Agility remains a fantastic sport for many dogs, but it requires the learning of numerous handling manoeuvres, weaving and contacts, and is physically demanding.
-Hoopers still requires learning some handling techniques and verbal cues, but it is designed to be active and fun without the same degree of stress on canine bodies.
-My nearly 14 year old girl Mattie, who retired from agility a while ago, has relished playing this new game and thinks she is the bee’s knees again!
+Hoopers still requires learning handling techniques and verbal cues, but it is designed to be active and fun without the same degree of stress on canine bodies.
+My wonderful girl Mattie, who enjoyed a successful agility career, relished playing this new game right up to when we lost her just before her 14th birthday.

 For full details of what the sport entails, please visit the web site of the founding body caninehoopersuk.co.uk

 Please scroll to bottom of page for class details